7 Common File Sharing Mistakes Accountants Make

 4. Failing to Implement Client-Specific Permissions

-Human error is one of the leading causes of data breaches, and without proper training, employees may unknowingly make mistakes that compromise security.
+Human error is one of the leading causes of data breaches.
+Without proper training, employees may unknowingly make mistakes that compromise security.

 6. Sticking with Single-Factor Authentication